halilkaya/wppy/README.md

 ====

 1. Clone this repository or download a zip.
-2. Run wppy-installer.py as root privileges:
+2. Run wppy-installer.py as root privileges:\n
     ```$ sudo python wppy-installer.py```
 3. That's all!